-You first arrive in the Founding Father’s Hall where you can learn more about each of the Sheikhs from the seven Emirates of the UAE, with family trees and artefacts.
-Through a series of documentary films, photos and artefacts you re then stepped back in time to the 1950s when oil was first discovered and onwards to the withdrawal of the British in 1968.
+You first arrive in the Founding Father’s Hall, where you can learn more about each of the Sheikhs from the seven Emirates of the UAE, with family trees and artefacts.
+Through a series of documentary films, photos and artefacts, you are then stepped back in time to the 1950s when oil was first discovered and onwards to the withdrawal of the British in 1968.

 Your journey continues through the historical milestones in the years leading up to and immediately following unification.
-The Trucial states are discussed in detail through news clipping and photographs, including how Bahrain and Qatar came to be (though I felt it was a little mute on why Ras Al Khaimah didn’t join the union as the 7th Emirate until 1972 – you’ll see here just six of the Founding Fathers in December 1971 – logos subsequently shown of the occasion depict all seven leaders).
+The Trucial states are discussed in detail through news clippings and photographs, including how Bahrain and Qatar came to be (though I felt it was a little mute on why Ras Al Khaimah didn’t join the union as the 7th Emirate until 1972 – you’ll see here just six of the Founding Fathers in December 1971 – logos subsequently shown of this historic occassion depict all seven leaders).

 The historical significance of the location is that the museum is built on the exact site of the signing of the Unification.
 This incredibly humble round building is most-oft completely neglected off most tourists’ itineraries but is a hugely significant landmark building in terms of the UAE’s history.

-Adjacent you will fing the impressive 123 metre tall flag pole on which the UAE flag was first raised.
+Adjacent, you will find the impressive 123-metre-tall flag pole on which the UAE flag was first raised.